 In addition to 4 hours of Professional Development and 18 hours of ECE coursework, there are 32-18-4=10 remaining hours to complete the MEng program.
 These remaining hours may include virtually any 400-level or 500-level courses from any department, subject to the following restrictions.
 Credit in ECE 590, ECE 597, ECE 599, or any other reading or independent study courses or group seminars in other departments may not be used.
 At most, four hours of ECE 596 credit are allowed.
 Credit from courses listed in the Credit Restrictions section cannot be used.
-Questions concerning allowable courses should be directed to the ECE Graduate Adviser.
+Questions concerning allowable courses should be directed to the ECE Graduate Advising Office.

 |Total Credit for the Degree||32|

 |ECE 500 – registration (0 hours) every term while in residence||0|